Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: Introduction

-More than $50$ years later, Conjecture $1$ above is still open.
-There are proofs in some special cases of Conjecture $1$.
+More than $50$ years later, Zariski's multiplicity conjecture above is still open.
+Several special cases of the conjecture have been proved..
 We would like to cite some historical cases that will be important throughout this work.
-The first contribution to prove Conjecture 1 was given by Zariski in \cite{zariski62}, he proved the conjecture when $n=2$.
-In 1973, due the works of A'Campo and Lê published in this same year, one can deduce a proof for the case in which $m(\textbf{X},0)=1$ combining the results \cite[Th.
-3]{acampo} with \cite[Prop.]{le}.
-As an application, it is not hard to see that if $F$ and $G$ are topologically equivalent and $(X,0)$ has an isolated singularity at the origin, then so does $(\textbf{Y},0)$.
-In 1980, Navarro Aznar showed the conjecture (see \cite{navarro2}) in the case where $n=3$ and $m(\textbf{X},0)=2$.
+The first contribution to prove Zariski's multiplicity conjecture was given by Zariski in \cite{Zariskii}, where he proved the conjecture when $n=2$.
+In 1973, due to the works of A'Campo and Lê published in this same year, one can deduce a proof for the case in which $m(\textbf{X},0)=1$ combining the results \cite[Th.
+3]{ACampo} with \cite[Prop.]{Le}.
+As an application, it is not hard to see that if $F$ and $G$ are topologically equivalent and $(\textbf{X},0)$ has an isolated singularity at the origin, then so does $(\textbf{Y},0)$.
+In 1980, Navarro Aznar showed the conjecture (see \cite{Navarro}) in the case where $n=3$ and $m(\textbf{X},0)=2$.

+Among recent advances, it is worth highlighting the important result obtained by Fernández de Bobadilla and Pełka \cite{Pelka}, which proves that if a family $\textbf{X}_t$ of hypersurfaces with isolated singularities is $\mu$-constant, then $\textbf{X}_t$ is equimultiple.
+For an overview of the conjecture, the reader may also consult the work of Eyral \cite{Eyral}.

-There are proofs of another cases of Conjecture $1$ where some additional conditions are required.
-One could for instance add the hypothesis that $F$ and $G$ are both quasihomogeneous with an isolated critical point at the origin.
-In this direction, in 1988 Xu and Yau (\cite{xu} and \cite{yau}) and independently Saeki (\cite{saeki}) presented a proof for the conjecture in the case where $n=3$ and $F$ and $G$ are both quasihomogeneous with an isolated critical point at the origin.
+There are proofs of other cases of Zariski's multiplicity conjecture under additional conditions.
+One could, for instance, add the hypothesis that $F$ and $G$ are both quasihomogeneous with an isolated critical point at the origin.
+In this direction, in 1988 Saeki (\cite{Saeki}) and independently Xu and Yau (\cite{Xu} and \cite{Yau}) presented a proof for the conjecture in the case where $n=3$ and $F$ and $G$ are both quasihomogeneous with an isolated critical point at the origin.

 Note that if $F$ has an isolated critical point at the origin then $(\textbf{X},0)$ has isolated singularity.
-If $F$ and $G$ are quasihomogeneous surfaces in $\mathbb{C}^3$ which are topologically equivalent and $(\textbf{X},0)$ has a non-isolated singularity at the origin, then we cannot apply Saeki-Xu-Yau result to conclude that $(\textbf{X},0)$ and $(\textbf{Y},0)$ have the same multiplicity at the origin.
-One of the main goals of this work is to study exactly this case, i.e., our aim is to study the case of non-isolated singularities which is not cover by the result of Saeki-Xu-Yau.
-We present sufficient conditions on this setting to conclude that the multiplicities of $m(\textbf{X},0)$ and $m(\textbf{Y},0)$ are the same.
+If $F$ and $G$ are quasihomogeneous surfaces in $\mathbb{C}^3$ that are topologically equivalent and $(\textbf{X},0)$ has a non-isolated singularity at the origin, then we cannot apply the Saeki-Xu-Yau result to conclude that $(\textbf{X},0)$ and $(\textbf{Y},0)$ have the same multiplicity at the origin.
+One of the main goals of this work is precisely to address the case of non-isolated singularities not covered by the Saeki-Xu-Yau result.
+We present sufficient conditions in this setting to conclude that the multiplicities $m(\textbf{X},0)$ and $m(\textbf{Y},0)$ are the same.
 More precisely, our first main result is the following one:

 \begin{theorem} Let $(\textbf{X},0)$ and $(\textbf{Y},0)$ be germs of irreducible surfaces in $(\mathbb{C}^3,0)$ defined as the zero set of reduced quasihomogeneous map germs $F,G:(\mathbb{C}^3,0)\rightarrow (\mathbb{C},0)$, respectively.
 Suppose that $(\textbf{X},0)$ (respectively $(\textbf{Y},0)$) has a smooth normalization and outside the origin the only singularities of $(\textbf{X},0)$ (respectively $(\textbf{Y},0)$) are transverse double points.
 If $(\textbf{X},0)$ and $(\textbf{Y},0)$ are topologically equivalent, then $m(\textbf{X},0)=m(\textbf{Y},0)$. \end{theorem}